Sales Management Definition, Process, Strategies and Resources

 Sales Analysis: Reporting

-Reporting is what allows you to understand how your current efforts affect your company’s success and gives you insight into what you can do to increase your efforts, whether it’s hiring more salespeople, or whether the salespeople should be making more calls or doing more demos.
+Reporting is what allows you to understand how your current efforts affect your company’s success and gives you insight into what you can do to increase your efforts whether it’s hiring more salespeople or redistributing tasks.

-With the standard sales funnel, you should be able to measure these four metrics:
+With the standard sales funnel, you should be able to measure the following four metrics:

 - Number of deals in your funnel